SilverJim/ComfyUI-StableAudioX/README.md

 # ComfyUI-AudioX

 A powerful audio generation extension for ComfyUI that integrates AudioX models a finetuned version of stable audio tools for high-quality audio synthesis from text and video inputs.
 Currently only working on min.
-16gb Vram. tested on a single 4090,
+16gb Vram - tested on a single 4090,

 ## 🎵 Features